codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * Then pick the visible states from their conditional distribution given the hidden states.
   * The probability of generating a visible vector, v, is computed by summing over all possible hidden states.
 Each hidden state is an "explanation" of v.
     * p(v) = sum_h[ p(h) * p(v|h) ]
-  * "Factor analysis, for example, is a causal model that uses continuous variables"
+  * "**Factor analysis, for example, is a causal model that uses continuous variables**"
 * How a Boltzmann Machine generates data
   * A different generative model; *not* a causal-generative model
   * Instead, everything is defined in terms of the energies of joint configurations of the visible and hidden units.